tailhq/DynaML/README.md

 * We can now predict the value of the target variable given a new point consisting of a Vector of features using `model.predict()`.

-* Evaluating models is easy in Bayes Learn.
+* Evaluating models is easy in DynaML.
 You can create an evaluation object as follows.

 ```scala
 	val configtest = Map("file" -> "data/ripleytest.csv", "delim" -> ",", "head" -> "false")